🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Meaning: Alert, confident, possibly dominant or aroused.

 A tail held high and rigid signals a dog that's on high alert.
-This can precede aggressive behavior if combined with other warning signs like a stiff body or direct stare.
+This can precede aggressive behavior if combined with other warning signs like a stiff body, direct stare, or raised hackles.
+Do not approach an unfamiliar dog displaying this posture.

 Meaning: Relaxed, content, curious.